-The preparation of financial statements in conformity with IFRS requires management to exercise judgement in the process of applying its accounting policies and to make estimates that affect the reported amounts of assets and liabilities and disclosures of contingent assets and contingent liabilities at the date of the financial statements and the reported amounts of income and expenses during the period.
+The preparation of financial statements in conformity with IFRS, applicable to the preparation of interim financial statements, including International Accounting Standard 34 - Interim Financial Reporting, requires management to exercise judgement in the process of applying its accounting policies and to make estimates that affect the reported amounts of assets and liabilities and disclosures of contingent assets and contingent liabilities at the date of the financial statements and the reported amounts of income and expenses during the period.
 Actual results could differ from those estimates.
 Differences may be material.

 Judgment is required in assessing whether certain factors would be considered an indicator of impairment for the exploration and evaluation assets.
 We consider both internal and external information to determine whether there is an indicator of impairment present and accordingly, whether impairment testing is required.
 Where an impairment test is required, calculating the estimated recoverable amount of the cash generating unit for non-current asset impairment tests requires management to make estimates and assumptions with respect to estimated recoverable reserves or resources, estimated future commodity prices, expected future operating and capital costs, and discount rates.
 Changes in any of the assumptions or estimates used in determining the recoverable amount could impact the impairment analysis.
-Management did not identify any impairment indicators during the three and six months ended June 30, 2023.
+Management did not identify any impairment indicators during the three and nine months ended September 30, 2023.

-Notes to the Condensed Interim Consolidated Financial Statements As at and the for the three and six months ended June 30, 2023 (unaudited - prepared by management)
+Notes to the Condensed Interim Consolidated Financial Statements As at and the for the three and nine months ended September 30, 2023 (unaudited - prepared by management)